cli99/academic-kickstart/content/talk/2019-iiswc-tutorial.md

 +++
+event = "Tutorial at IISWC 2019"
-event = "NVIDIA GPU Technology Conference 2017" title = "GTC 2017 - RAI: A Scalable Submission System for GPU Applications" highlight = true selected = true
+title = "Tutorial at IISWC 2019 - Challenges and Solutions for End-to-End and Across Stack ML Benchmarking" highlight = true selected = true